 Women alone: Generally fine

 Although connected by land (via the Darién Gap), Central and South America are not readily connected by anything near an easy overland route.
 Between Panama and Colombia, the Darien gap is a stretch of about 80 miles where there is no road.
 The Pan-American Highway comes to a girding halt, all roads stop and jungle begins.
 To cross the Gap involves a sharp machete, the dry season, a strong arm, good mosquito repellent, malaria prophylactic, food, and lots of patience.
-This is however not a practical option because since the early '90s crossing the Darien on foot is considered by most locals as dangerous (read suicidal), since it is a channel for drug smugglers and is rifle with guerrilla activity.
+This is however not a practical option because since the early '90s crossing the Darien on foot is considered by most locals as dangerous (read suicidal), since it is a channel for drug smugglers and is rife with guerrilla activity.
 With the land route out of the question this leaves three options: fly, take a boat, or turn around.

 Take a boat, chartering a boat from Panama